Costa Rica: Overview

 This is an Insight article, written by a selected partner as part of GCR's co-published content.
 Read more on Insight

-Two years have passed since Costa Rica introduced the legal obligation to report certain company mergers to local Antitrust Authorities.
-The obligation to report applies to mergers involving medium and large-sized companies as defined by specific criteria established in the regulations, a lack of compliance with which would result in hefty fines.
-In the first couple of years of the new merger notification system, Costa Rica’s Commission for Promoting Competition has analysed some important concepts related to the application of the notification system to operations.
-Many companies are still unaware of this important regulation, as evidenced by the lack of notification of some transactions.
+Three years have passed since Costa Rica introduced the legal obligation to report certain company mergers to local antitrust authorities.
+The obligation to report applies to mergers involving medium-sized and large companies as defined by specific criteria established in the regulations, a lack of compliance with which would result in hefty fines.
+Since the introduction of the merger notification system, Costa Rica’s Commission for Promoting Competition has analysed some important concepts related to the application of the notification system to operations.

 The Costa Rican Competition Merger Regime prior to 2013